sysdiglabs/secure-inline-scan-examples/jenkins/new-scan-engine/README.md

 This [example pipeline](Jenkinsfile-sysdig-cli-scanner) shows how to download and execute the new inline scanner to scan an image.

-It requires to configure a Jenkins credential `sysdig-secure-api-credentials` to store the Sysdig Token (as password)
+It requires to configure a Jenkins credential `sysdig-secure-api-token` to store the Sysdig Token (as password)

 ![Screenshot of Jenkins UI](https://github.com/jenkinsci/sysdig-secure-plugin/raw/main/docs/images/SysdigTokenConfiguration.png)

-Then the scan is performed by downloading the `sysdig-cli-scanner` tool against the `mongo-express:0.54.0` example image.
+Then the scan is performed by downloading the `sysdig-cli-scanner` tool against the example image.

 For a more elaborated example, see the [GitHub](../../github/new-scan-engine/README.md) example.